yunstanford/aio-graphite-api/README.rst

 aio-graphite-web
 ================

+Highlights:

+Dev mode.

 async graphite-web written in Python3.5.

-Dev mode.

-Designed and focused for fast and large volumes of queries.
+Designed for and focused on fast and large volumes of queries.

 No Graph Rendering.